Can I Keep My House with Bankruptcy in Arizona?

 If you have fallen behind on your mortgage payments or your home is in foreclosure, it may help to file Chapter 13.
 Your mortgage arrears can be included in your repayment plan, enabling you to become current on your mortgage over time.
 Depending on your income, the amount of your debt, and other circumstances it may allow you to avoid the risk of foreclosure or to stop current foreclosure proceedings.

-Our Arizona bankruptcy attorneys at Hilltop Law Firm can help you understand how filing bankruptcy can impact your life and each of your assets, including your home.
+Our Phoenix bankruptcy attorneys at Hilltop Law Firm can help you understand how filing bankruptcy can impact your life and each of your assets, including your home.
 Contact us at (602) 466-9631.